tkunstek/serverless-authentication-boilerplate/README.md

-# serverless-authentication-boilerplate
+# Serverless Authentication

-Work in progress.
-This project is aimed to be generic authentication boilerplate / component for serverless (http://www.serverless.com).
+**Work in progress.** This project is aimed to be generic authentication boilerplate / component for serverless (http://www.serverless.com).

 Test page that uses this boilerplate in backend: http://laardee.github.io/serverless-authentication-gh-pages